Top 5 FAQs on the November 2020 Election

 - Where can I drop off my ballot?

 Ballots can be returned at a Vote-By-Mail Drop-Off Box or by USPS mail starting on October 5 and at available LA County Vote Centers starting 10 days before the election (October 24).
 Drop-Off Boxes were installed in or near: the Santa Monica Main Library, the Montana Branch Library, Virginia Avenue Park, Marine Park and the Downtown Santa Monica Expo Station and more information is available on lavote.net.
 Remember to return your ballots at a Drop-Off or Vote Center location before 8 p.m. on Election Day (November 3).
 Postage is free if you return it by mail.

 - Where can I get local election information?

-Local election information on candidates running for City Council, Rent Control Board, Santa Monica College Board and Santa Monica-Malibu School District School Board, and City measures are available now on www.smvote.org.
+Local election information on candidates running for City Council, Rent Control Board, Santa Monica College Board and Santa Monica-Malibu School District School Board, and City measures are available now in English and Spanish on smvote.org.
 Spanish translations will be available online later this month.
-Official Sample Ballots will be mailed to voters starting on September 24 – October 13, so check your mailboxes!
+Official Sample Ballots were mailed to voters and is available at lavote.net.

 Have another question about the election?
 Contact the Santa Monica City Clerk’s Office at firstname.lastname@example.org or (310) 458-8211 for more information.